August 25, 2025

 7. Multimodal document processing

-There's increasing demand for the processing of multimodal data.
+There's an increasing demand for the processing of multimodal data.
 As a result, the global multimodal AI market is growing at a rate of 37.03% and is estimated to reach $42.38 billion by 2034.

 image.png